-Smaller investment companies have advantages; it’s just a matter of recognizing those advantages and making the most of the position they're in.
+Small investment companies have advantages; it’s just a matter of recognizing those advantages and making the most of the position they're in.

-While smaller wealth and asset management firms have concerns about fee compression and market volatility, they can still maintain advantages.
+While smaller wealth and asset management firms have concerns about rising costs and market volatility, they still have a lot in their favor.

-Smaller wealth and asset management companies have what the larger ones don't have: agility and flexibility.
+Smaller investment management firms have what the larger ones don't: agility and flexibility.

-Consider the ways smaller investment firms can gain an edge over larger competitors, if not to protect your market share from the Vanguard’s and BlackRock’s of this world, but to distinguish yourself among among the 16,000 listed asset management and investment advice companies in the United States.
+Consider the ways smaller investment firms can gain an edge over larger competitors, if not to protect your market share from the Vanguard’s and BlackRock’s of this world, but to distinguish yourself among among the 14,800 registered investment advisors in the United States.

-Imagine your firm is a motorized dinghy boat.
-Unlike a cargo ship, dinghies react to change very quickly when you steer the outboard motor in another direction.
+Imagine your firm is a dinghy boat.
+Unlike a cargo ship, dinghies react quickly to change when steering the outboard motor in another direction.

-In contrast, when a captain maneuvers a cargo ship, the boat’s reaction time is very slow.
-Once the movement finally gets going, it’s difficult to undo the changes.
+In contrast, when maneuvering a cargo ship, the reaction time is very slow.
+Once the movement finally occurs, it’s hard to undo the changes.

-If someone has a good idea, the suggestion will be passed up the chain of the command.
-This will result in bottlenecks and drag out the decision-making process for months, if not years.
+If there is a good idea, it will be passed up the chain of command, resulting in bottlenecks that drag out the decision-making process for months, if not years.

-Even when the companies know they should upgrade their technology, for example, it means overhauling an IT infrastructure laid out years ago, quite painstakingly.
+For example, many RIAs know their technology and processes need to be updated, but it means overhauling an IT infrastructure laid out years ago, quite painstakingly.
 Changing out of those systems results in further disruption that larger organizations aren’t willing or able to do.

-If there's a good idea to implement, you have fewer hoops to jump through, fewer board members to seek approval from.
-Assuming it fits the budget, just do it.
+When smaller organizations find a good idea to implement, they have fewer hoops to jump through, fewer board members to seek approval from.
+Assuming the move fits the budget, the decision happens.

 According to a study from Affiliated Managers Group (AMG), independent boutique asset managers have "significantly outperformed" non-boutiques in periods of heightened volatility.